-As of December 31, 2012 the Company has a term loan payable to Arizona Bank & Trust.
-Monthly payments are \$7,501 consisting of principal and interest, and the loan matures in August, 2015.
+As of December 31, 2012 the Company had a term loan payable to Arizona Bank & Trust.
+Monthly payments were \$7,501 consisting of principal and interest, and the loan matures in August, 2015.
 Interest is 5.0% per annum based on a year of 360 days.
-The term loan is secured by the Company's eligible accounts receivable and inventory and is guaranteed by a related party.
+The term loan was secured by the Company's eligible accounts receivable and inventory and was guaranteed by a related party.